tronprotocol/tronwallet-adapter/docs/wallet-adapters.md

 Events are as follows:

--   `connect(address)`: Emit when adapter is connected to the wallet.
-The parameter is the address of current account.
+-   `connect(address)`: This event indicates that DApp is connected to the wallet automatically or with user's action.
+Emit with current address as parameter when

+    -   page first load and the wallet is connected automatically;
+    -   user call `adapter.connect()` successfully.

+    If you want to monitor every state change, `stateChanged` may work fine.

--   `disconnect()`: Emit when adapter is disconnected to the wallet.
+-   `disconnect()`: Emit when user call `adapter.disconnect()` successfully.
 -   `stateChanged(state: AdapteraState)`: Emit when adapter's state is changed.
 The parameter is the state of adapter:
     ```typescript
     enum AdapterState {
+        Loading = 'Loading',
         NotFound = 'NotFound',
         Disconnect = 'Disconnected',
         Connected = 'Connected',